DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-03-adding-claims-in-support-on-behalf-of-schools.md

 - mentors
 - hours of training - for each mentor

-If a user returns to a previous answer using the change link, the information they entered is pre-populated.
+If a user returns to a previous answer using the change link, their entered information is pre-populated.

 When finished, the user sees the ‘Continue’ button, which should return them to the check answers page.

 If a user changes their response on the ‘Mentors’ page by:

 - adding a mentor or mentors to the claim, they will need to enter in the hours of training for each new mentor before returning to the check your answers page
-- removing a mentor from the claim, they will return to the check your answers page and the mentor’s details and hours of training will be removed
+- removing a mentor from the claim, they will return to the check your answers page, with the mentor’s details and hours of training removed

 When the user adds a claim, we show a success message on the organisation’s claims list.

+## Further considerations

+Since we will allow support users to create draft claims, we must consider how school users will review and submit these claims.